Aerospace Connections In Education (ACE)

 How do I evaluate my students?

-Many lessons include student worksheets and assessment rubrics.
+Most lessons include student worksheets and/or assessment rubrics.
 Lesson evaluation methods are listed in each lesson.
 A comprehensive pre- and post-test is included and is encouraged for use.

 May I invite others to teach some of the lessons in my class?